losttroll/bluetests/README.md

-# runcalc
+# siemtest
-Just some basic scripts for testing SIEM alerts
+Just some basic scripts and files for testing SIEM alerts and security logs

 # Invoke-Expression